 New Blog Posts, IGTV, Instagram highlights, and YouTube videos

 I worked really hard in June and managed to produce a new post weekly!
 As I mentioned before, I am now a Backstreet Academy ambassador.
 Backstreet Academy is a for-profit peer-to-peer travel platform that offers more than 1200+ experiences and classes for travellers to take around Southeast Asia.
 One of the company’s goal is to raise awareness to give back to the local community when we travel.
 This Backstreet Academy Review: Medieval Knife Making in Siem Reap, Cambodia (Vlog) was my first ever Backstreet Academy experience.

 I went to Seoul, South Korea in May, and here are my two parts short travel tips for 2 days in Seoul.

 I chat about my first impression of Seoul in my Facebook video and IGTV.
 You can watch it below:

 If you don’t know what is IGTV – It is a new video function on Instagram.
-I’m still sceptical about it because so far, I find its user interface not very friendly.
+I’m still skeptical about it because so far, I find its user interface not very friendly.
 We’ll see how it goes.